flimflam-austin/hugo-cms-test/content/quick_reads/20201111-hope-and-reality-covid19/index.md

       100,000 new cases per day; hospitalizations, deaths, & lagging effects of infection also have increased.

-      * Despite efforts to protect the most vulnerable, **nursing home cases have quadrupled between May and October**.
+      * Despite efforts to protect the most vulnerable,**nursing home cases have quadrupled between May and October**.

       * New study: About 1 in 10 of hospitalized COVID patients readmitted in days following first admission/release.
     _key: c67f026ca0cc
   - order: 5
+    useCheckmark: false
     body: >-
       > “Trying to protect nursing home residents without controlling community spread is a losing battle.”